 Based on the English data from \citet{mcdowell-goodman-2019-learning}, we compute \textbf{human accuracy} on the color-grid reference game in terms of the ratio of successful trials.
 Overall human accuracy across all conditions (on the full data) is $0.92$; conditions individually increases from \emph{close} ($0.91$) to \emph{split} ($0.93$) to \emph{far} ($0.97$), see Table~\ref{tab:human-acc}.

 \paragraph{Baseline Experiment}

 Our baseline experiment is a conceptual replication of the experiment described in \citet{junker-etal-2025-multimodal}.
 We prompt the models with a concatenated image of the three color grids and the speaker's utterance (see Appendix~\ref{app:prompts} for the prompt).
-The model must predict the position of the target, playing the addressee role in the game.
+The model has to predict the position of the target, playing the listener role in the game.

-In contrast to \citet{junker-etal-2025-multimodal}, we sample each model five times per example and use the majority vote as the predicted answer.
-A model \textbf{Baseline Accuracy} is computed, in the same way as in the human data, based on this predicted answer.
-Diversity sampling \citep{VashurinFadeeva2025} provides a more reliable estimate of a model's performance and additionally enables us to quantify model uncertainty and to compute a simple \textbf{Baseline Confidence} measured in terms of proportion of samples matching its majority prediction.
-This approach yields discrete confidence levels $\{0.4, 0.6, 0.8, 1.0\}$, e.g., if $4$ out of $5$ samples predict the same grid, the confidence is $0.8$.
+In contrast to \citet{junker-etal-2025-multimodal}, we sample each model five times per round and use the majority vote as the predicted answer.
+We compute \textbf{Baseline Accuracy} from this predicted answer, following the same procedure as for the human data.
+Diversity sampling \citep{VashurinFadeeva2025} provides a more reliable estimate of a model's performance and enables us to quantify model uncertainty and to compute a simple \textbf{Baseline Confidence} measured as the proportion of samples matching the majority prediction.
+This approach yields discrete confidence levels $\{0.4, 0.6, 0.8, 1.0\}$, e.g., if 4 out of 5 samples predict the same grid, the confidence is $0.8$.
 For Qwen-72B, we additionally report information-based uncertainty estimates based on the model’s probability distribution restricted to the three answer options (see Appendix~\ref{app:information-based-uncertainty}).

 \paragraph{Clarification Experiment}